mmonari/kirigami-noteapp/INDEX.md

 ## 🎉 You're All Set!

-The Kirigami Notepad is ready to use.
+The Kirigami NoteApp is ready to use.
 Features include:

 ✅ Text editing with word wrap
 ✅ File operations (New, Open, Save, Save As)